getbraincloud/braincloud-docs/docs/api/2_capi/s3handling/getupdatedfiles.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-category | Category of files to retrieve
+category | Category of files on server to compare against fileDetails | An array of file details